-As these series are not common on television today, where can we watch these classics?
-Fortunately they are on several streaming sites available in Brazil, mainly in Amazon Prime.
-You can also see some of these series on Netflix, Crunchyroll and others.
+As these series are not common on television these days, where can we watch these classics?
+Fortunately they are on several streaming sites available in Brazil, mainly on Amazon Prime.
+You can also watch some of these series on Netflix, Crunchyroll and others.

-Of course, in addition to these alternatives you can simply search for people who upload episodes on YouTube or make them available illegally on series sites.
+Of course, in addition to these alternatives, you can simply look for people who upload episodes on youtube or make them illegally available on series websites.
 But I still believe that the best alternative is subscribe to Amazon Prime.

-As mentioned, Amazon Prime was invaded by Tokusatsu, there are thousands of them available on Grande Prime Vídeo.
-In fact Amazon has its own Tokusatsu called Amazon Riders, but unfortunately it is not yet available in Portuguese.
+As mentioned, Amazon Prime has been invaded by the tokusatsu, there are thousands of them available on Great Prime Video.
+In fact Amazon has its own Tokusatsu called Amazon Riders, but unfortunately it is not yet available in English.

-Jiraiya: The Incredible Ninja - Toha Yamashi is a disciple and adopted son of Tetsuzan, representative of the Togakure ninja clan.
-To defend the location of Pako, a gift from heaven considered the treasure of the century, Toha must face ninjas from all over the world and prevent them from using this great power for evil.
+Jiraiya: The Incredible Ninja – Toha Yamashi is a disciple and adopted son of Tetsuzan, representative of the Togakure ninja clan.
+To defend the location of Pako, a gift from the heavens considered the treasure of the century, Toha must face ninjas from all over the world and stop them from using this great power for evil.

-The Fantastic Jaspion Season - Jaspion is an orphan created in the universe by the prophet Edin.
-When the galactic prophecy announces that the demon Satan Goss intends to conquer all the planets, he recruits the boy to face the threat and protect peace in the Milky Way.
+The Fantastic Jaspion Season – Jaspion is an orphan raised in the universe by the prophet Edin.
+When the galactic prophecy announces that the demon Satan Goss intends to conquer all planets, he recruits the boy to face the threat and protect peace in the milky way.

-Steel Police Officer Jiban - Officer Naoto Tamura sacrificed his life to defeat one of the monsters of the Biolon organization, but was reborn as the Steel Officer Jiban, going on to fight the evil group led by Doctor Jean Marie.
+Jiban Steel Police – Police officer Naoto Tamura sacrificed his life to defeat one of the Biolon organization's monsters, but was reborn as the Steel Policeman Jiban, going on to fight the evil group led by Doctor Jean Marie.

-Clip: National Kid Season - Stronger than current scientific weapons, it overcomes the impossible, dominates the world of the Fourth Dimension and fights for world peace and justice, National Kid appears to defend everyone from any threat.
+Clip: National Kid Season – Stronger than current scientific weapons, overcome the impossible, dominate the world of the Fourth Dimension and fight for world peace and justice, the National Kid arises to defend everyone from any threat.

-Ultraman Orb Season - Naomi Yumeno (Miyabi Matsuura) has had the same recurring dream since childhood: visions of a light giant facing a giant monster.
-Her dreams spark an interest in paranormal phenomena, and she starts a website on the subject called “Something Search People” with her friends Jetta Hayami (Naoto Takahashi) and Shin Matsudo (Hiroaki Nerio).
+Ultraman Orb Season – Naomi Yumeno (Miyabi Matsuura) has had the same recurring dream since she was little: visions of a giant of light facing a giant monster.
+Her dreams spark an interest in paranormal phenomena, and she starts a website on the subject called "Something Search People" with her friends Jetta Hayami (Naoto Takahashi) and Shin Matsudo (Hiroaki Nerio).

-Amazon Riders - Fourth production in the Kamen Rider series, focuses on Haruka and Jin: one domesticated, the other wild.
+Amazon Riders – Fourth installment in the Kamen Rider series, it focuses on Haruka and Jin: one domesticated, the other wild.
 The show introduces us to these contrasting Amazon Riders.
-The mentalities of various characters inevitably draw the viewer deeper into the mystery of this dramatic story.
+The mindsets of various characters inevitably draw the viewer deeper into the mystery of this dramatic story.

 Super Sentai Tokusatsu on Amazon Prime

 The series that I will list below are from Super Sentai, that is, a group of heroes usually separated by colors that have abilities and can evolve into giant meka.
-I hope you like these squads below:
+Hope you like these squads below:

-Flashman Star Command - Five children are kidnapped but they are saved by the people of Planet Flash and, for 20 years, were raised and trained among them.
-When the group finds out that the cruel leader threatens to invade the land, Jin, Dan, Go, Sara and Lou team up to stop him, forming the Flashman Star Command.
+Star Command Flashman – Five children are kidnapped but they are saved by the people of Planet Flash and, for 20 years, they were raised and trained among them.
+When the group discovers the ruthless leader threatens to invade Earth, Jin, Dan, Go, Sara and Lou team up to stop him, forming the Flashman Star Command.

-Changeman Lightning Squad - Five members of the Earth Defenders army are bathed by the Earth Force and each acquire the powers of a densetsu-ju, who is a legendary animal: Dragon, Griffin, Pegasus, Mermaid and Phoenix.
+Changeman Lightning Squadron – Five members of the Defenders of Earth army are bathed in Earth Force and each acquire the powers of a densetsu-ju, which is a legendary animal: Dragon, Griffin, Pegasus, Mermaid and Phoenix.

 Crunchyroll's Best Tokusatsu

-On Crunchyroll you will find some Tokusatsu from the Ultraman series.
+On Crunchyroll you can find some Tokusatsu from the Ultraman series.

-Ultraman Orb - Naomi Yumeno (Miyabi Matsuura) has had the same recurring dream since childhood: visions of a light giant facing a giant monster.
+Ultraman Orb – Naomi Yumeno (Miyabi Matsuura) has had the same recurring dream since she was little: visions of a giant of light facing a giant monster.
 Her dreams spark an interest in paranormal phenomena, and she starts a website on the subject called "Something Search People".